-There is a lot of research on LADA, but much of it focuses on how blurred the lines are between type 1 diabetes and LADA.
-Meanwhile, much of the professional literature focuses on how the label should be defined, and whether or not the label should even exist.
+There is a lot of research on LADA, but much of it focuses on how blurred the lines are between T1D and LADA.
+Meanwhile, much of the professional literature focuses on how the label should be defined, and whether the label should even exist.

 “(LADA) probably has its own genetics and autoimmunity to it, an overlap with ‘classic’ type 1 and even possibly with type 2… But currently definitions are less important than treatment, which is with insulin, like a ‘classic’ type 1,” says Dr. Anne Peters, director of clinical diabetes programs at the University of Southern California.
 “So clinically we should care less about the name and more about the whole patient.”